-Here you have the best insulated jackets for men in 2018/2019, some completely new models on the market and some improved existing models, with either down or synthetic insulation, and all from the renown brands.
+Here you have the best insulated jackets for men, some completely new models on the market and some improved existing models, with either down or synthetic insulation, and all from the renown brands.

 What is included in the text